supahgreg/tt-rss-web-static/docs/AndroidClient.md

 ## Download

-Releases are build automatically for every commit pushed to master branch and [published on Gitlab](https://gitlab.tt-rss.org/tt-rss/tt-rss-android/-/releases).
+Releases are built automatically for every commit pushed to master branch and [published on Gitlab](https://gitlab.tt-rss.org/tt-rss/tt-rss-android/-/releases).

 !!! warning